theobald-software/theobald-software.github.io/content/_en/xtract-is/abap-reports/parametrization.md

 ---
 ### Custom Properties

-Die Eigenschaften der Komponente werden in den *Custom Properties* der Komponente definiert.
+The component properties are defined in the *Custom Properties*.
-Bei der Parametrisierung der Komponente durch SSIS Variablen werden diese Eigenschaften überschrieben.
+When parametrizing the component using the SSIS variables the custom properties are overwritten.

-Liste der relevanten *Custom Properties*:
+List of the relevant *Custom Properties*:

 |Property|Comment|